justinharringa/frontend-nanodegree-perf-optimization/README.md

 ## Usage

+### Build the project
+Running `grunt` will clean and copy files to the `dist` directory and will also generate responsive files for all images.

 ### Check PageSpeed Insights
-Simply run `grunt` to get PageSpeed Insights output
+Simply run `grunt psi-ngrok` to get PageSpeed Insights output

 ### Load via HTTP server to profile
 Run the following command from the root directory of the project to be able to load via an HTTP Server: